 2 – Lighting

 If you are a morning person, natural lighting is your best bet.
-If possible, go for big windows with light lace curtains or plain or decorative roller blinds in order to let the morning sun in; it will lift your spirits and make your bedroom look energetic.
+If possible, go for big windows with light lace curtains or plain or decorative roller blinds to let the morning sun in; it will lift your spirits and make your bedroom look energetic.
 It’s also a lot of fun to add pops of color to your window frames as well.

 When it comes to lamps and chandeliers, you can use soft yellow or decorative lightbulbs and some good old-fashioned reading lamps on either side of your bed.
-Try to stay clear of floor lamps though; you can efficiently illuminate your room with built-in wall lights, or even some decorative table lamps with DIY lampshades.
+Try to stay clear of floor lamps, though; you can efficiently illuminate your room with built-in wall lights or even some decorative table lamps with DIY lampshades.

 You can see in the image below, this small bedroom as a wonderful window with light lace curtains that works splendidly.
 They managed to use decor elements that made the whole room light up naturally.
-I love the use of green too by adding some beautiful plants in stunning vases too.
+I love the use of green, too, by adding some beautiful plants in stunning vases too.

 3 – Mirrors

 Mirrors are a small house’s best friend.
 They complement the room’s decor and create the illusion of space when placed correctly.
-You can go for a mirror wall opposite the window to amplify the natural light and double the space, or attach a large mirror on your bedroom vanity to complete the set and make the piece appear smaller so it doesn’t dominate the room.
+You can go for a mirror wall opposite the window to amplify the natural light and double the space or attach a large mirror on your bedroom vanity to complete the set and make the piece appear smaller so it doesn’t dominate the room.

 A tall mirror propped against the wall might also make the ceiling look higher.
-Below is a great example of a really small bedroom and how the entire back wall is mirrored with stunning decorative mirrored panels.
+Below is a great example of a tiny bedroom and how the entire back wall is mirrored with stunning decorative mirrored panels.
 I love this idea because the mirrors make the room look and feel so much larger!

 4 – Style

-This soft, romantic look can be created using either new furniture that is distressed to achieve the appearance of an antique, or actual vintage items boasting the wear and tear effect of long years.
+This soft, romantic look can be created using either new furniture that is distressed to achieve the appearance of an antique or actual vintage items boasting the wear and tear effect of long years.
 If you love shabby chic decor, the example in the room below is a great place to start for inspiration!

 5 – Furniture